Ellen van Langen: Career

-The year 1992 remained her top year, when she won 10 of her 11 800m races.
+The year 1992 remained her top year, when she won 10 of her 11 800 m races.
 After her Olympic triumph, she was plagued by various injuries.
 Her best result after 1992 was a 6th-place finish at the 1995 World Championships at Gothenburg.
 The ongoing injuries prevented her from defending her Olympic title in 1996.
 She retired from the sport in 1998.

 Van Langen later explained the secret of her success.
 "I think what I could do well is I could die very well in a race and still continue,” she said.
 “That is very hard, because it hurts running the 800 meters.
 You have to overcome some boundaries in yourself to continue when it hurts like hell.
 I was good at it.
 If the Olympic race would have been run by each athlete individual and the fastest time was the winner I would not have won."
 She added: "I was also good in tactics, looking around me and taking the right decisions."

 After her gold medal win in 1992 the Amsterdam unemployment benefits office terminated her dole on grounds that she might earn money from her victory in the future.
 She has a degree in economics from the University of Amsterdam, and currently works as an event manager for Global Sports Communication.

+Van Langen is the director of the Fanny Blankers-Koen Games in Hengelo.

+Personal bests

+Information from World Athletics profile unless otherwise noted.